How to Spend 3 Days in Ubud: Itinerary for First-Timers

 Tegenungan Waterfall

-Enjoy a picture-perfect, 15m high cascading waterfall with opportunities to swim at its base, take pictures and experience the surrounding tropical climate.
+Tegenungan Waterfall is a picture-perfect, 15m high cascading waterfall.
+Visitors can swim at its base, take pictures from various vantage points and experience the lush tropical surroundings.

-From the ticket office and then through the village, it is quite a challenging walk down to the bottom with 200 fairly steep stairs!
-Alternatively, you can get down a much easier route via the elevator at Omma Dayclub if you’re a paying customer.
+From the ticket office, it is a challenging walk down to the bottom with around 200 steep stairs.
+For a much easier route down, you can take the elevator at Omma Dayclub.
+You’ll need to be a paying customer, but this can be as little as purchasing a drink.

-With entry, you can also use the day club’s relaxing infinity pool which includes a stunning panorama of the waterfalls!
-From the elevator, it is just a short climb down to the waterfalls.
+This includes free access to the day club’s relaxing infinity pool, which has a stunning panorama of the waterfalls!
+From the elevator, it is just a short descent to the waterfalls.

 Sacred Monkey Forest Sanctuary

-Now it is time to head back towards central Ubud, to perhaps its most famous attraction, the Sacred Monkey Forest Sanctuary.
+Now it is time to head back towards central Ubud, to the town’s most famous attraction, Sacred Monkey Forest Sanctuary.

-The monkey sanctuary is home to around 1200 long-tailed macaque monkeys, all free-roaming as you walk around the forest in their natural habitat.
-It should take a few hours to explore all the grounds.
+The monkey sanctuary is home to around 1200 long-tailed macaque monkeys, who freely roam around you as you walk around the forest.
+It should take 2-3 hours to explore all the grounds and tickets cost 80,000 IDR to enter.

 Word of warning: Don’t take out any food or water in front of the monkeys.
 They will get very aggressive!

-I saw on many occasions the monkeys grabbing food, pulling water bottles from people’s pockets and even snatching mosquito repellent and then proceeding to eat it.
+I saw many monkeys grabbing food, pulling water bottles from people’s pockets and even snatching mosquito repellent and then proceeding to eat it.

 While the monkeys are the talking point, the grounds themselves are beautiful, with various species of plants and over three temples hidden among the trees.

-If you follow the rules, with no altercations, the monkey sanctuary can be an incredible experience.
+If you follow the rules here, with no altercations, the monkey sanctuary can be an incredible experience.

-You can watch the monkeys in their natural habitat, oversee their feeding times and even take part in having a selfie with one!
+You can watch the monkeys in their natural habitat, oversee their feeding times and even have a selfie with one!

 Goa Gajah (Elephant Cave)

-After your trip to the Monkey Sanctuary, take a short trip east to Goa Gajah, known as the Elephant Cave.
+After your trip to the Monkey Sanctuary, take a short trip east of Ubud to Goa Gajah, known as the Elephant Cave.

-People often assume there might be actual elephants here but there are not.
-The name is believed to come from the nearby Petanu River which was once called the Elephant River.
+People often assume there might be actual elephants here but unfortunately, there are not.
+The name is believed to come from the nearby Petanu River, which was once called the Elephant River.

 The highlight of the Elephant Cave is right outside the entrance, with an iconic face carved on rock, resembling a screaming face.
-It is the perfect photo opportunity!
+The perfect photo opportunity for your Instagram!

 Goa Gajah was believed to be a sanctuary where monks and priests carried out their rituals.

-On the grounds, you can find various bathing pools, shrines inside the forest area and intricate stone carvings.
-I recommend spending 30 minutes to 1 hour exploring the temple.
+On the grounds, you’ll find various bathing pools, shrines inside the forest area and intricate stone carvings.
+I recommend allocating at least 30 minutes to 1 hour to explore the temple.

 Wearing a sarong around the temple is also required but you will receive this with your admission ticket.
-Tickets cost 50,000 IDR.
+Tickets cost 50,000 IDR to enter.

 Campuhan Ridge Walk at Sunset

-Just before the sun settles down, head for a sunset stroll along the Campuhan Ridge.
-There is simply no better way to explore and enjoy the countryside of Ubud.
+When back in Ubud, make sure to head for a sunset stroll along the Campuhan Ridge.
+There is simply no better time to explore and enjoy the countryside of Ubud.

-The Campuhan Ridge Walk is suited to anyone who loves a leisurely walk!
-It is a 2km trail and takes 1 hour for a round trip.
+The Campuhan Ridge Walk is suited to anyone who loves a leisurely walk.
+The trail is a 2km gradual path and only takes 1 hour for a round trip.

 You can start from two main starting points;

 If you’re stuck for time in the evening, the morning is also a brilliant time to do the hike.
-Aim to get here before sunrise, so you can get that warm glow across Ubud’s stretch of greenery.
+I recommend heading here before sunrise so you can get that warm glow across Ubud’s stretch of greenery.

 Dinner at Arcadia Restaurant